Wolston Priory, where the last of the Marprelate tracts were printed.

 1552

-Last will and testament, dated 20 July 1552, of Sir George Throckmorton, grandfather of Oxford's friend, Arthur Throckmorton, and of Job Throckmorton, who assisted with the printing of the Marprelate tracts in 1589
+Last will and testament, dated 20 July 1552, of Sir George Throckmorton, grandfather of both Oxford's friend, Arthur Throckmorton, and of Job Throckmorton, who assisted with the printing of the Marprelate tracts in 1589

 1571